Tye-Buckingham/MComp-Lawn-Mower_Obstacle_Avoidance/README.md

 # State Diagrams

-*Work in progress* - states are split to make them more readable and easier to understand
+*Work in progress* - states are split to make them more readable and easier to understand (links only work when viewing raw image in browser)

   * Main State - four main states, moving to point, avoiding obstacles, A* path, and back on track.